ThermoHands: A Benchmark for 3D Hand Pose Estimation from Egocentric Thermal Images: TherFormer: A Baseline Method

-Our proposed baseline method, dubbed TheFormer, learns 3D hand pose estimation from egocentric thermal images based on Transformer, as exhibited in~\cref{fig:network}.
-The baseline network features in its two parallel transformer modules, \ie, mask-guided spatial transformer and temporal transformer, to model the spatio-temporal relationship of hand joints while being computationally efficient.
+For our benchmark, we setup a baseline method, dubbed TherFormer, for thermal image-based 3D hand pose estimation.
+As exhibited in~\cref{fig:network}, TherFormer features in its two consecutive transformer modules to model the spatio-temporal relationship of hand joints while being computationally efficient.
+Note that TherFormer is also capable of processing other spectral images due to their format consistency with thermal images.
+However, our primary objective is to establish a baseline method for future research, rather than focusing exclusively on methods for thermal images.

 \textbf{Problem Definition.} We consider two problem settings: single image-based and video-based egocentric 3D hand pose estimation for our benchmark.
 In the former setting, we aim to estimate the 3D joint positions $\mathcal{J}_t$ for two hands given the single thermal image $\mathcal{I}_t$ captured for the $t$-th frame.
 For the video-based one, our input is a sequence of thermal images $\mathcal{S} = \{\mathcal{I}_i\}_{i=1}^{T}$ and we estimate the per-frame 3D hand joint positions $\mathcal{J}_i$ together.
-Compared to the single image-based counterpart, the video-based setting allows for a fully temporal interaction among sequential images, potentially offering a better performance.
-Nevertheless, the accumulation of sequential images leads to a higher latency for online inference, limiting its usage to applications that demand real-time hand tracking.

-\textbf{Network Architecture.} Without losing the generality, here we illustrate our network architecture for the video-based setting.
-Note that our network can be flexibly adapted to the single image-based problem by setting $T=1$.
-As seen in~\cref{fig:network}, given sequential thermal images, our architecture extracts the multi-level 2D feature using the backbone network per frame.
-We design a mask-guided spatial transformer module to enhance the spatial representation while enforcing the network to focus on the hand area.
-In parallel, we apply a temporal transformer module to reason the feature interaction along the temporal dimension.
-Both two transformers output per-frame feature embeddings that encode the spatial and temporal information, respectively.
-We concatenate them and use a pose head to regress the 3D coordinates of hand joints for two hands.
+Without losing the generality, here we illustrate our network architecture for the video-based setting, \ie, TherFormer-V. In practice, our network can be flexibly adapted to the single image-based version (\ie, TherFormer-S) by setting $T=1$.

-\textbf{Backbone Features.} For efficiency, we use the lightweight ResNet-18~\cite{he2016deep} as our backbone network to extract multi-level features from thermal images.
-Specifically, we reserve both the low-level and high-level image features and input them to the spatial and temporal transformer modules individually.
-Low-level features carry fine-grained spatial details, which is crucial for accurate mask generation and spatial reasoning in our mask-guided spatial transformer.
-High-level features provide a broader context, helping temporal transformers to better understand the overall scene dynamics and the hand's role within it.